andreasawenlof/do-u-know-hans/assets/docs/README.md

 ![Desktop Snapshot of The HOME page](assets/docs/images/snaphome.png)

 ### Name Input Section
 Here you input your name.
 The name will be stored through the whole game and show in the end with the summarize of the score.
+Submit button is also disabled when there is not input in the input field but as soon as there in information the submit button is being enabled.

 ![Desktop Snapshot of the Name Input Page](docs/images/snapname.png)